ntran4869/audio-classification-sp24/README.md

 I do not recommend running through the label file since I have included a copy of the data in the repository.

 ### Prerequisites
-I used Ubuntu 18.04 for this project, lower version might not be capable.
+I used Ubuntu 18.04 and Python 3.9.19 for this project, lower version might not be capable.

 ### Installation